What they do

 Education and training

-You can work as an abattoir worker without any formal qualifications and get training on the job..
+It is possible to work as an abattoir worker without any formal qualifications and get training on the job.
+However, entry into this occupation may be improved by obtaining a qualification in meat processing or a related area.

-You can also complete one of the following traineeships: meat processing (abattoirs), meat processing (boning) or meat processing (slaughtering).
-These traineeships take 12 to 24 months to complete.
-The meat processing (abattoirs) traineeship is available as a school-based traineeship..
+You can also undertake a traineeship in meat processing (abattoirs) (level 2), meat processing (boning) (level 3), or meat processing (slaughtering) (level 3).
+The traineeships usually take 12 to 24 months to complete.
+The meat processing (abattoirs) (level 2) traineeship is available as a school-based traineeship.

 Apprenticeships and traineeships